Xiangyu-Hu/SPHinXsys/docs/_posts/2024-09-20-tensile-instability-p3.md

 by applying a 2D circular solid piece
-(with relaxed particle distribution to break exact symmetry) with initial radial velocity and check if SPH-ENOG can still give numerical stable simulation.
+(with relaxed particle distribution to break exact symmetry) with initial radial velocity and check if SPH-ENOG can still give a stable simulation.
 If the simulation is proved to be not stable, one may need to rename tensile instability into negative-pressure instability.
 Otherwise, there is no tensile instability in SPH elastic dynamics at all!